davidhuynhgit/FungiClassification/README.md

 # Automated Fungi Classification
-## I. Brisbane Flora and Fauna Society (fictitious) - Business requirements-
+## I. Brisbane Flora and Fauna Society (fictitious) - Business requirements
 Data credit-
 Data credit- Picek, Lukáš, et al. "Danish fungi 2020-not just another image recognitio-ndataset."
 Proceeding- of the IEEE/CVF Winter Conference on Applications of Computer Vision.
-202-.
+2022.

 ### 1. Background
 The Brisbane Flora and Fauna Society (BFFS) is a not-for-profit committed to the preservation, protection, and enhancement of Brisbane's diverse ecosystem.
 BFFS is composed of dedicated environmental enthusiasts, biologists, and volunteers who work tirelessly to safeguard the region's rich biodiversity, focusing specifically on the city's unique flora and fauna.
 Through education, conservation initiatives, community participation, and collaboration with government and non-government entities, BFFS is a frontline guardian of Brisbane's natural heritage, balancing